-The Ambitious Card by Dai Vernon and David Blaine
+The Ambitious Card by Dai Vernon, David Blaine, and Various magicians over history

 Key features

-• Can be performed with any deck of cards
+• Can be performed with a standard or borrowed deck

 Pros